Common RoIP Applications

-An operator can control and monitor a remote transceiver across a LAN or a WAN without the need for backroom equipment.
-The Transmit and Receive audio, along with the PTT and Busy/COS signals, are transported over the link transparently.
+By using IP gateways, operators on PC-based or hardware dispatch consoles can connect to Analog Radios across a LAN or WAN without the need for backroom equipment.
+The transmit and receive audio, along with the PTT and Busy/COS signals, are transported over the link transparently.
 SELCAL, ANI and DTMF are also transported reliably, regardless of the level of compression that is employed.

-The IPR110Plus provides connection to a private SIP PBX or to a public VoIP service provider.
-In the example below, the radio connected to the IPR110Plus becomes an extension on the SIP server’s database.
+The IPR110+ SIP compatible gateway provides a connection to a private SIP PBX or to a public VoIP service provider.
+This diagram shows how the radio connected to the IPR110+ becomes an extension on the SIP server’s database.
 It is given a phone number that enables calls to be routed between it and the PBX or the PSTN.
-Operators using the radio network are able to make PSTN calls by keying pre-defined DTMF or SELCALL strings.
+Phone users accessing the radio network are able to make PSTN calls by keying pre-defined DTMF or SELCALL strings.

 Replace Leased Lines or a UHF/VHF Link

-Two radios can be connected back-to-back over an IP link.
-This can typically be used to interconnect two repeater sites over a Wide Area Network.
-The PTT and COS signals are transported over the link as data messages.
-The IPR100 will provide a configurable PTT output to the radio.
-It will also accept a configurable COS input from the radio.
-An active COS signal from the radio will enable the transmission of voice packets over the IP network and generate a PTT output at the opposite end.
+Two or more radios can be connected back-to-back over an IP link.
+This can typically be used to interconnect repeater sites over a Wide Area Network.
+The PTT and COS signals are transported over IP as data messages.
+The IP gateway will then provide a configurable output to the radio.

-The third application scenario makes best use of the multicasting technique.
-The IPR100 allows a number of transceivers to be interconnected over a LAN or WAN.
-Each IPR100 unit is linked to a common multicast group address.
-When one transceiver receives audio, voice packets are transmitted to the multicast address.
-Any other IPR100 unit that is linked to that address will accept those VoIP packets and re-transmit the audio to its respective radio.
+The IPR range of gateways can support radios on multiple frequency bands.
+Each IPR unit is linked to a common multicast group address.
+When one transceiver receives audio, voice packets are transmitted to this multicast address.
+Any other IPR unit that is linked to that address will accept those VoIP packets and re-transmit the audio to its respective radio.